scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 5/15

 Take advantage of a situation.
 Can only be used against a target that has a condition or is granting combat advantage.
 Make a normal weapon attack, adding a superior die to the roll.
-You roll an additional wound for every crit rolled in your attack.
+You deal an extra wound die on crit.

 ***Enhanced:*** Add 2 superior dice to your attack roll.